Using his voice: How Macquarie media graduate is living the dream on regional radio | The Lighthouse

 The ABC breakfast show runs from 6.30am until 10am and covers a range of regional issues that are specific to the Central West and includes interviews, talkback and live music.

-“I am constantly engaging with people who have the most amazing stories, whether that be from a talent perspective of someone at the local university here who has broken new ground, or someone who's set up a community pantry for people to access,” Alex says.
+“I am constantly engaging with people who have the most amazing stories, whether that be from a talent perspective of someone at the local university here who has broken new ground, or someone who has set up a community pantry for people to access,” Alex says.

 My Macquarie Life